Rpat2/Rpat2/README.md

 Currently a Computer Science Student at Oregon State University
 Currently learning Databases/SQL
-Expected Graduation is in January 2025
+Expected Graduation is in December 2025

 <!--
 **Rpat2/Rpat2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.